-Open Streets Santa Cruz County invites non-profit organizations, community groups and businesses to host a booth and/or activity at its events.
+OSSCC works with non-profit organizations, community groups and businesses to host a booth and/or activity at its events.
 The free and family-friendly activities and educational outreach booths hosted by our community partners help make the event an enriching and fun experience for participants.
-Please note that businesses must be a sponsor to be a presenter.
+Businesses must be an event sponsor to be a presenter.

 Please note that the event may not be able to accommodate all groups wishing to participate.
 However, our selection committee strives to ensure a broad representation of groups related to the event’s goals to promote healthy and sustainable life-styles, community and quality of life.